zachyboy12/zachyboy12.gitub.io/blog-posts/make-a-web-framework-with-python-part-3.md

 ```
 Simple, wasn't it?
 We simply iterated over names_and_values, made new_contents equal to the
 original file contents, and replaced the beginning tag plus the key plus the end tag with the value of
 the key in the dictionary.
+Finally, we opened the file and wrote new_contents to the file.
 Ok, so now we got this method, now let's add a for loop method:
 ```